Netherlands

 Notice Period Requirements

 When termination occurs through mutual agreement, notice periods are typically required to obtain employee consent.
-Standard notice periods range from 1-4 months based on length of service.
+As a result, standard notice periods range from 1–4 months based on length of service.

 Notice periods must be applied consistently: